Injured On An Elevator Or Escalator? Our Lawyers Are Here For You.

-When we get on escalators and elevators, we tend to think of these mechanical apparatuses as simply as ways of getting from Point A to Point B. While we generally don't expect to be injured on our escalator / elevator trips, the unfortunate truth is that there are many people who have been seriously hurt, or even killed, while riding escalators or elevators.
+When we get on escalators and elevators, we tend to think of these mechanical apparatuses simply as ways of getting from Point A to Point B. While we generally don’t expect to be injured on our escalator/elevator trips, the unfortunate truth is that there are many people who have been seriously hurt, or even killed, while riding escalators or elevators.

 With these apparatuses being used so frequently, it is vital that they receive regular maintenance and are in working order.
 When building and property owners fail to keep their escalators and elevators functioning properly, they place the public at serious risk.

-Collectively, this equates to billions of passenger escalator / elevator passenger trips being made each year in this country—an estimated 105 trips for escalators and 18 billion trips for elevators.
+Collectively, this equates to billions of passenger escalator/elevator passenger trips being made each year in this country.

 - Falls on escalators